-An eye for an eye is the answer that they yell, I have heard, for I know where it all begins.
+An eye for an eye is the madness mongers yell, I have heard, and I know where it begins.
 There are fools on the hill, who ignore the people's will, So it happens, and it's happened once again.

-When will we show them that we mean what we demand, That we don't intend to let the balance swing, That it must stop where law treats equally each one, So the bells of liberty can truly ring?
+When will we show them that we mean what we demand, That we don't intend to let the balance swing, That it must stop where law treats equally each one, So the bells of global liberty may someday ring?

-An eye for an eye is the gospel that they sell, I have heard, and I know where it all begins.
+An eye for an eye is the gospel that they sell, I have heard.
+Yes, I know where it begins.
 There are fools on the hill, who ignore the people's will, So it happens, and it's happened once again.

-When will we walk as equals, side by side?
-To take from none to give to others, as we do?
-When will our nation see the nation it can be, With stripes surrendered to the stars within the blue?
+When will we walk as equals, side by side,Take from none to give to others, as we do?When will our nation see the nation it can be,With stripes of red surrendered to those stars within the blue?